swedenconnect/technical-framework/15 - Signature Validation Token.md

 `msg` | **String** | An optional message describing the result. | OPTIONAL `ext` | **Map&lt;String&gt;** | Extension for additional information about the validation result. | OPTIONAL

-<a name="the-timeverification-claims-object"></a>
+<a name="the-timevalidation-claims-object"></a>
 ##### 2.2.3.6.
-The TimeVerification Claims Object
+The TimeValidation Claims Object

-The **TimeVerification** claims object provide information about the result of validating time evidence asserting that the target signature existed at a particular time in the past.
+The **TimeValidation** claims object provide information about the result of validating time evidence asserting that the target signature existed at a particular time in the past.

 Name | Data Type | Value | Presence
 --- | --- | --- | ---